 2.)
 To learn & share knowledge

 3.)
-To broaden and interconnect the spectrum of flow arts
+To broaden and interconnect the spectrum of flow arts culture

 The Directors found a magical location on the Oregon coast to host the event, a Boy Scout camp that allowed participants to camp in the woods and play on their own secluded beach on the Pacific ocean.
 Despite the nearly constant downpours that first year, the event was hugely successful and regarded as intensely special, cementing the dedication of both the staff and participants to create an annual event.